 1) Removing the plant from its original home:

-When the time comes for re-potting, turn the plant sideways, holding it by the foliage, then tap the base of the current pot.
+When the time comes for re-potting, turn the plant sideways,holding it by the foliage.
+Tap the base of the current pot.
 If it’s a stubborn one, use your scissors to cut some of the roots around the drainage holes, or use your gardening trowel to loosen the edges of the soil.
-Gently use the foliage to pull the plant, but be careful when doing this especially if the leaves are delicate.
+Gently use the foliage to pull the plant out being careful when doing so especially if the leaves are delicate.

 2) Pruning the roots:

-Once the plant is free from its original container, you will need to loosen the roots so that they are not bound together so tightly.
-Gently pull at the roots from all sides so that they are evenly spread, creating a bigger root-ball.
-You may also need to trim them so that they can grow freely in their pot.
+Once the plant is free from its original container you will need to loosen the roots so they are not bound together so tightly.
+Gently pull at the roots from all sides so they are evenly spread, creating a bigger root-ball.
+You may need to trim them so they can grow freely in their new pot.

 3) Replace the potting mix

-Before putting your plant into its new home, you need to remove about a third of the existing soil around the roots and then fill your new container with a decent layer of fresh potting mix.
+Before putting your plant into its new home you need to remove about a third of the existing soil around the roots.Fill your new container with a decent layer of fresh potting mix.
 You can add a splash of water to this before putting your new plant in.

 4) Add plant

-Place your houseplant on top of the new soil, ensuring that it’s centered.
+Place your houseplant on top of the new soil ensuring that it’s centered.
 Use your trowel to add more fresh potting mix around the sides until the plant seems secure.
-Be careful not to pack the soil in too much as this will make it hard for the plant to breathe.
+Be careful not to pack the soil in too tightly as this will make it hard for the plant to breathe.

-Once the new plant is secure in its new home, give it a good water to moisten the roots and settle the new potting mix.
-Hold off on fertilizing your newly potted houseplant for about a month, as this could burn the roots.
+Once the new plant is secure in its new home, give it ample water to moisten the roots and settle the new potting mix.
+Do not fertilizing your newly potted houseplant for about a month as this could burn the roots.
 Enjoy your newly potted plant!

 The beauty of repotting plants is that you can completely change the look of your space by giving an existing plant a new home.
-Changing from a traditional terracotta pot to a funky white tin could be just the thing your indoor plant needs to make it pop.
-If you follow along with these tips, be sure to tag us in photos of your plants in their new pots.
+Changing from a traditional terracotta pot to a funky white tin could be just the thing your indoor plant needs to make it thrive.
+Make sure you tag us in photos of your plants in their new pots.